Clinical Technology Services

 Prosthetics and Orthotics (P&O) Service

-Prosthetics and Orthotics (P&O) Service provides assessment, advice, manufacture and fitting in relation to prosthetics, orthotics and medical grade footwear.
+The Prosthetics and Orthotics (P&O) Service provides assessment, advice, manufacture, fitting and ongoing support in relation to prosthetics, orthotics and medical grade footwear.

-Medical Grade Footwear refers to shoes designed to help with specific foot conditions that cannot be accommodated by standard of the shelf footwear.
+- Medical Grade Footwear refers to shoes designed to help with specific foot conditions that cannot be accommodated by standard off the shelf footwear.

 Specialised Wheelchair and Posture Seating (SWAPS) Service